 LOCATION.
-The Bayonnais valley is a remote location in the Artibonite Region of Haiti and is home to approximately 80,000 people.
-Unfortunately, it is a struggle to access basic life services and resources, such as nutritious food, clean water, sanitation, electricity, healthcare, and education.
+The Bayonnais valley is a remote location in the Artibonite Department of Haiti, approximately 17 miles northeast of the City of Gonaives and is home to approximately 80,000 people.
+The economy in the area is based on subsistence farming, and government resources are scarce, so it is a struggle to access basic life services and resources, such as nutritious food, clean water, sanitation, electricity, healthcare, and education.

 PARTNERS.
 Our primary partner organizations are OFCB Ministries (OFCB) and Friends of OFCB (Friends).
-OFCB is a Haitian-based organization that is dedicated to influencing positive and progressive change within the Bayonnais valley.
-OFCB has established and operates a school and medical clinic in the region.
+OFCB is a unique non-governmental institution which provides K-13th grade education to approximately 2500 students, health care, dental care, operates a community bank.
+OFCB also partners with EWB-SFP to procure and maintain public infrastructure, such as the current bridge project at La Couleuvre.
 Friends is an organization based in the United States dedicated to developing and empowering the community of Bayonnais by supporting OFCB projects and goals.

 La Couleuvre Bridge Project (July 2016)

 Current Project: La Couleuvre Bridge Project (July 2016 – Present)

 The Bayonnais Valley of Haiti is rural and is primarily accessed via a dirt road to the main highway.
 This dirt road is made dangerous or completely impassable during times of precipitation due to high water levels at a river crossing near a community called La Couleuvre.eh